aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

 - Inconsistent Ansible configuration files
 - etc.

-Containers can provide a simple and portable way to build a functional and portable Ansible environment.
+Containers can provide a simple and portable way to build a functional, portable and isolated Ansible environment.
 [Dev Containers](https://containers.dev) bring that to the next level by simplifying container build process and extending the functionality.
 The [Dev Container Specification](https://github.com/devcontainers/spec) was started by Microsoft and has strong community support.
 Essentially Dev Containers are powered by following:

 - [Prebuilt images](https://github.com/devcontainers/images)
 - [Features](https://containers.dev/features)